MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/StateMachine/UniquePtr/Step22.md

 ```

 We added a special case in the ```AddStrike``` method for when the previous roll was a strike, in which case we add 20 (equals the strike for this roll and again for the first bonus from the previous strike).
 Now, I'm really uncomfortable with setting ```bonusRolls``` equal to 3, because it's misleading.
 It's not a count anymore (i.e., it's not that the next three rolls are all bonuses).
-Instead the next roll counts as a bonus twice, and the one after that as another bonus.
+Instead the next roll counts as a bonus twice, and the one after that as one more bonus.

 This tells me I should switch to an enum.
 So, let's do that refactoring first, and then click [next](Step23.html).